SimpleLaw/SimpleLawApp/HELP.md

 ## 0. Create a GitHub Account

-If you don't have one already, [create a GitHub account](https://github.com/join).
+If you don`t have one already, [create a GitHub account](https://github.com/join).
 You must then tell me (Matthew Huggins) your username so that I can grant you access to the SimpleLawApp repository.
 Be sure to accept the request to join SimpleLaw.

 ## 1. Set up GitHub on your PC